 Now the idea that may blow your mind as much as it did to us.
-Connected content.
+Modular content.
 We are speaking of content that is not only “CLM-agnostic” but channel-agnostic, existing in the form of flexible modules.
 Suppose you have something interactive and visual about your product.
 Depending on whether you incorporate it into an eDetailer, website or email template, it takes on a new, channel specific form.
 This promises immense savings and redefines quite a lot.
 Currently, this new idea is undergoing implementation.

 Want to be on the crest of the wave in pharma multichannel content?
 Stay aware of what tomorrow holds?
 Subscribe to our newsletter to be the first to find out!